ubccr/xdmod/docs/howto-colors.md

 title: HOWTO Change Metric Explorer Colors
 ---

-The color palette available to color chart data in Metric Explorer can be edited in the JSON file `colors1.json` (`/etc/xdmod/colors1.json` if you installed the RPM or `PREFIX/etc/colors1.json` if you did a manual install).
+The color palette available to style chart data in Metric Explorer can be edited in the JSON file `colors1.json` (`/etc/xdmod/colors1.json` if you installed the RPM or `PREFIX/etc/colors1.json` if you did a manual install).

-The default version of `colors1.json` (and what is used if colors1.json is missing or malformed) is shown below
+The default version of `colors1.json` (and what is used as a fallback palette if `colors1.json` is missing or malformed) is shown below

 ```json
 [